 - Assess what a business can do in ESG — environmental, social, and governance — to impact positively and simultaneously raise its profile.

-- Analyze what CSR steps would have the largest impact while being cost-effective.
+- Analyze what steps would have the largest impact while being cost-effective.

-- Help to develop programs in line with the ideals of corporate responsibility.
+- Help to develop programs in line with the ideals of corporate responsibility and sustainability.

 See Related: Best Impact Investing Jobs